Public ManagementModule Details

 Course Description:

-Identify and explain the theories and issues shaping contemporary public management including the New Public Management (NPM) and post-NPM paradigms along with their implications for public managers.
+(ii) Explain the diverse theories and issues influencing modern public management, encompassing paradigms such as New Public Management (NPM) and post-NPM frameworks, and analyse their ramifications for public managers.

 Prerequisites: UU-Msc-IND100-ZM, UU-FNT-203-ZM